cmackenzie1/mirio.dev/content/posts/005-postgres-identity-elixir.md

 # Using UUIDs Instead

-If you prefer using UUIDs for your primary keys, you can easily adapt the above patterns by changing :identity to :binary_id.
+If you prefer using UUIDs for your primary keys, you can easily adapt the above patterns by changing `:identity` to `:binary_id`.
 For repository-wide configuration:

 ```elixir
 config :demo, Demo.Repo,